acrlabs/backuppy/docs/principles.md

 (F3) If the file contents change while trying to back up the file, an error will occur to avoid
     corrupted backup data.

-(F4) Data that is in the store shall never be deleted or overwritten.
-Since the stores are indexed
-    by sha, it doesn't matter where the data "came from" if the sha matches.
-Files that have been deleted will instead just be marked as "not present" in the manifest.